SpectrumXL/SpecDeck/examples/SpecDeck.Example/README.md

 ## Conclusion

-This example demonstrates how to use the Spectrum library to create and apply specifications for filtering entities.
+This example demonstrates how to use the SpecDeck library to create and apply specifications for filtering entities.
 By using source generators, the library simplifies the creation of specifications and ensures that the code remains clean and maintainable.